suffolklibraries/lgc/content/collections/events/blank-page-lowestoft.md

     content:
       -
         type: text
-        text: 'Join us at Bury St Edmunds Library for a variety of creative workshops this winter holidays for 10-16 year olds! '
+        text: 'Join us at Lowestoft Library for a variety of creative workshops this winter holidays for 10–16-year-olds! ' -
-  -
     type: paragraph
     attrs: